Current Affairs-Topics

 Pampa River Joins National River Conservation Plan

 The central government has recently taken steps to include the Pampa River under the National River Conservation Plan (NRCP).
-This initiative is aimed at protecting the river from pollution and environmental degradation.
-The Union Ministry for Jal Shakti has requested the Kerala state government to submit a detailed report, which will support the preparation of a comprehensive conservation project for the river.
+This initiative aims to protect the river from pollution and environmental degradation.
+The Union Ministry of Jal Shakti has requested that the Kerala state government submit a detailed report, which will support the preparation of a comprehensive conservation project for the river.

 The Pampa River holds immense environmental and religious significance, particularly due to its association with the Sabarimala shrine and other major religious gatherings.